Author: Edgar Garcia

 This makes your first decision a long-term strategic move.
 Choosing an Advantage plan today to save a few dollars might accidentally “lock you out” of a Supplement plan later when you actually need it most.

-The Bottom Line: Which Risk Model Fits You?
+The Bottom Line: Which Option Fits You?

 The real question isn’t “Which plan is cheaper?”
 The question is “How do you want to pay?”